 Gaultherin, from which methyl salicylate is released on mild hydrolysis, has been reported to occur in the leaves (Towers et al. 1966).
 Gaultheria oil or wintergreen oil, which consists almost solely of methyl salicylate, was formerly distilled on a commercial scale from the leaves of this species.
 This oil has since been replaced by synthetic methyl salicylate (Arctander 1960).

 Methyl salicylate is absorbed when applied to intact skin, and may produce symptoms of systemic toxicity.
+When applied in various vehicles to the shaved skin of rabbits at a concentration as low as 1%, it is a moderate irritant and may elicit necrosis and intradermal and subcutaneous haemorrhage.
 Undiluted, it is a severe irritant to guinea pig skin and eyes.
-When applied at a concentration as low as 1%, it is a moderate irritant and may elicit necrosis and intradermal and subcutaneous haemorrhage.
 When applied in a closed patch test at a concentration of 8% in petrolatum, it was found to be non-irritant at 48 hours.
 A maximisation test with 8% methyl salicylate in petrolatum failed to sensitise any of 27 volunteers (Opdyke 1978).
+However, contact sensitivity to methyl salicylate, confirmed by positive patch test reactions, has occasionally been reported, usually as an iatrogenic reaction following the use of topical medicaments containing methyl salicylate (Hindson 1977, Rudner 1977, Morgan 1968, Ueda et al. 1999, Oiso et al. 2004).

 Shelley (1964) described a generalised pustular psoriasis in a 6 year old who had chewed teaberry leaves.
 This was ascribed to an exquisite hypersensitivity to salicylates.